We get it—sometimes you want to collect more information from your subscribers beyond their name and email address.

 Next, click on the + Add button and add any of the default fields—like First name and Last name—or choose the Custom field option.

 You have full control over the form field’s display name.
+You can modify it to say whatever your business needs.
 To learn how to customize your form to any language you like read our guide on Form language support.

 In our example below, we added a custom field called 'Phone number.'

 Note: You can make any of the fields Required if needed by marking the relevant checkbox.

 Custom form fields are mapped to subscriber data fields.

 You have to map your custom form to a data field, otherwise it won't be able to save the inputs into your database at the backend.

 You can select from the existing data fields if you had created any in the past—for example during your CSV file upload.
 Or you can create a + New field now like indicated on the screenshot below.

 How many custom fields can I add to my form?

 To ensure an optimized experience for your subscribers, you can add up to a total of 6 form fields.
 This includes the default fields of First name, Last name and Email address as well.